HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   </figcaption>
 </figure>

 CMSs make up the most common hosts of cross-origin LCP images, which isn't too surprising given their popularity.
-What's interesting is that Shopify's domain accounts for 11% of all cross-origin images, even though it's only used by about 3% of websites, according to last year's [Ecommerce](../2021/ecommerce) chapter.
+What's interesting is that Shopify's domain accounts for 11% of all cross-origin images, even though it's only used by about 3% of websites, according to last year's <a hreflang="en" href="../2021/ecommerce">Ecommerce</a> chapter.
 Other CMSs like Wix, Blogger, WordPress, and Squarespace also appear in the list.

 It's promising that these CMSs are in control over where and how LCP images are served, but it could be a major effort to switch to a same-origin solution.
 Cross-origin preconnecting and preloading may be the next best things.